Armoiries Dardel

 The Dardels originate from the picturesque shores of the lake of Neuchâtel, in Switzerland.
 As early as in the 14th century, a Dardel is mentioned in the village of Villiers, in the Val de Ruz.
 Jehan Dardel, a miller from this village is granted in 1513 the exploitations of mills in Saint-Blaise, on the shore of the lake.
 The first Dardels are thus millers, but from the 1700's they are found in many trades, as officers (serving foreign armies), judges, surgeons, ministers of the (protestant) church.

-In 1810, one of them, Georges-Alexandre Dardel, an officer serving the English King, is sent to Northern Europe to recruit more troops and falls in love with a Swedish countess.
+Three centuries later, in 1810, one of them, Georges-Alexandre Dardel, an officer serving the English King, is sent to Northern Europe to recruit more troops and falls in love with a Swedish countess.
 He is knighted by the King of Sweden and obtains the right to add to his name a nobiliary particle, either the Germanic "von Dardel" or the French "de Dardel", as he fancies.
 He returns to Switzerland in 1816, but his daughter Augusta and his son Fredrick establish themselves in Sweden in the 1840s and found the "Swedish branch" of the family.

 Members of the Dardel family have emigrated to France as early as in the 18th Century.
 However, most of the French Dardels settled in France about 100 years ago, or more recently.
 We also have cousins in Chile, Australia and many other countries, and hope to discover other "exotic" Dardels.